villeneuved/Bibtex2HTML/README.md

 The optional authorname (-a) specifies an author's last name like Smith; then only articles that contain Smith as an author will be included.
 Citation count (-c) is optional, and will look up the number of article citations on Scopus.
 It requires the pybliometrics package, a Scopus key, and must be run on a computer with licensed access to Scopus, like a university network.

+The output is sorted by year (decreasing), then alphabetically by the last name of the first author.

+The produced HTML file can be opened directly in a browser.
+In addition, the HTML text, minus the preamble required by a browser, is copied into the clipboard.
+This text can be pasted into e.g a Wordpress site.

 A convenience program, bib2html.py, is included.
 It uses PyQt5 to create a graphical user interface that drives MakeHtmlBibtex.